 must be a solution.
 Note that this is merely one particular multiple of .

 But this is not the most general solution, because we could also add an arbitrary vector that is perpendicular to .
 Getting an arbitrary vector perpendicular to is as simple as forming the cross product where is an arbitrary vector.
-This is directly analogous to adding a constant of integration to an indefinite integral, something over which introductory physics students seem content to obsess.
+This seems directly analogous to adding a constant of integration to an indefinite integral, something which introductory physics students seem content to accept.

 Therefore the most general solution is